dm-drogeriemarkt/micrometer-metrics-wrapper/README.md

 When used at the method level, metrics are collected for annotated methods only.

+##Configuration

+The library contains a default <micrometer-registry-statsd> which is already configured for default telegraf communication.

+The library also contains a set of default metrics which are provided from the <spring-boot-actuator>

+Further informations about micrometer can be found [here](https://micrometer.io)

 ## Measurements

 For every annotated class/method the library creates the following measurements: